Planting and Care

 Vole damage from an unprotected fruit tree in early spring

 You will have to pamper and give a little extra attention to fruit and nut trees.
-These trees are commonly affected by rodents and bark loving animals.
+These trees are commonly affected by rodents and bark-loving animals.
 You will most certainly have a good chance of having all of your trees girdled by voles in a single winter.
 Throughout the growing season voles will have plenty of greens to eat, however during fall/winter when food is scarce they will eat the bark off your trees.
 Adding a roll of hardware cloth or a tree protector around your trunk will greatly help.

-Same goes to say about deer and moose, they might come and prune your tree from above.
+The same goes to say about deer and moose, they might come and prune your tree from above.
 Protect by adding adequate fencing around your orchard, or individual tree!

 Hardware cloth used to protect a young hazelnut tree